K to 6 Circulars – Edition 2, February 2025

 To have data imported to Brightpath, a successful upload of the student registration file (SRGDG) and a successful upload of the teacher registration file (THREG) are required.

-The teacher registration file (THREG) must be uploaded to SIRS.
+The teacher registration file (THREG) must be uploaded into SIRS.
 Please note that the THREG file must be uploaded only after the student registration file (SRGDG) has been successfully processed without any warnings or errors.

-Further details may be found in section 5 of the Data Procedures Manual 2025 with links to assist schools using various school databases.
+Further details may be found in section 5 of the Data Procedures Manual 2025 with links to assist schools using various databases.

 The remaining dates for transferring data to Brightpath in Term 1 are: